The term life insurance plan used to be unpopular.

 5) Standalone Early Critical Illness Plans

 There are standalone early critical illness plans which cover the early, intermediate and late stages of illnesses.
+Furthermore, they allow you to claim multiple times even if a condition reoccurs.

 Such plans have negligible coverage for death and TPD.
 Certain companies do offer the option to include ECI into their level term plans.